 Most importantly, know that you are not alone!
-Many of us are experiencing feeling of sadness, isolation and anxiety relating to the holiday season.
+Despite this season of joy, feelings of sadness, isolation and anxiety are common around the holiday season.
 Take time to acknowledge these feelings and maintain a good support network, even if from a distance.

 If you find yourself overwhelmed by feelings of depression and loneliness, you don’t have to suffer alone.
-Reach out to your doctor or a mental health specialist for help.
+Reach out to your doctor or a mental health expert for help.

 Subscribe to the Scrubbing In newsletter for more ways to stay well during the holidays and beyond.